 - Airport Name/LOCID/Associated City

 - State

-- AIP No. (include if available)
+- AIP No. (Include if available)

 - Date

+- Signature block for Operations

 - Checkmark for addressed items (Yes, No, N/A)

 - Comments, special conditions, other (if applicable; If there are no additional comments, remove the Additional Comments from the sheet.)

-4.14.2.2 Design Reports
+4.14.1.2.
+Design Reports/Narrative

-If applicable to the project, the Designer shall include an 8.5x11 copy of the Construction Safety and Phasing Plan Review Checklist (located in Appendix B)

-and "additional comments, special conditions, others" in all submissions of the design report.
+If applicable to the project, the Designer shall include an 8.5x11 copy of the Construction Safety and Phasing Plan Review Checklist (located in Appendix B), and "additional comments, special conditions, others" in all submissions of the design report.
 The information included should be identical to what is on the Construction Safety and Phasing Plan Review Checklist drawing sheet.
+The design report and narrative may be the same, and shall include (at a minimum) the information required in FAA AC 150/5370-2, current edition.
+Aside from the required information, any information related to BWI/MTN unique operations should be included in the respective narratives.

-The following information needs to be completed by the Designer for BWI Marshall and MTN on their respective Construction Safety and Phasing Plans:
+The following information needs to be completed by the Designer for BWI Marshall and MTN on their respective Construction Safety and Phasing Plans and the information included in the design report:

 - Airport Name/LOCID/Associated City

 - State

-- AIP No. (include if available)
+- AIP No. (Include if available)

 - Date

 - Checkmark for addressed items (Yes, No, N/A)

 - Comments, special conditions, other (if applicable; If additional space is required, provide additional sheets titled "Additional Comments")